trevorabel/trevorabel.github.io/bookreference.md

 ## Project description

 The Book Reference program was a java program that I created in Object-Oriented Programming and its purpose is to take preset input like in demo.
-Using that information the demo then calls the funcitons in QtimeNote which uses the Qtime functions and can pull references to books, compare to books to see if they are the same reference, get user notes, get a date, and more.
+Using that information the demo then calls the funcitons in QtimeNote which uses the Qtime functions and can pull references to notes about the book including making new notes, getting all notes, setting notes, updating notes, and removing notes.

 ## How to compiles / run the program